browsly/browsly-downloads/README.md

 The available releases are early-access builds intended for testers and users who want to explore the platform before its stable release.
 During the beta period:

-- Features may be added, changed, or removed
+- Features may be added, changed or removed
 - Some workflows may behave differently across releases
 - Bugs and incomplete functionality may still be present
-- User feedback will help guide product improvements
+- UI and workflow behaviour may change based on feedback
 - Important workflows should be tested before production use

 Please report reproducible issues through the [GitHub issue tracker](https://github.com/browsly/browsly-downloads/issues).

+---

 ## Download Browsly